BIH-DMBS/CLUES/docs/UserGuide.md

 ## Next Steps: Try It Out

-To help you get started, we provide simple [usage examples](link_coming_soon).
+To help you get started, we provide simple [applied examples](link_coming_soon).
 In addition, [scripts](scripts) for enriching a dummy location dataset and [Python notebooks](notebooks) that allow to interact with and visualize geospatial outputs using a test dataset are provided.